Born in Pennsylvania in 1838, James Downs was the son of Maryland natives.

 Sheridan’s 1864 Shenandoah Valley Campaign

-Attached to the Middle Military Division, Army of the Shenandoah beginning in August, D Company bid farewell to several of its leaders who had served honorably with the 47th Pennsylvania, including Company D’s Captain Henry Woodruff, 1st Lieutenant Samuel Auchmuty, Sergeants Henry Heikel and Alex Wilson, and Corporals Cornelius Stewart and Samuel A. M. Reed.
-All mustered out 18 September 1864 upon expiration of their service terms.
+Attached to the Middle Military Division, U.S. Army of the Shenandoah beginning in August, D Company bid farewell to several of its leaders who had served honorably with the 47th Pennsylvania, including Company D’s Captain Henry Woodruff, First Lieutenant Samuel Auchmuty, Sergeants Henry Heikel and Alex Wilson, and Corporals Cornelius Stewart and Samuel A. M. Reed.
+All mustered out on 18 September 1864 upon expiration of their service terms.

 Those members of the 47th who remained on duty, like Private James Downs were about to engage in their regiment’s greatest moments of valor.